mbaumbach/unihacks-react-workshop/NOTES.md

 return <SomeComponent name={myVar}>...</SomeComponent>;
 ```

 There are a few special attributes that aren't a one-to-one match.
 The most notable is probably the `class` attribute on HTML elements.
-That's typically used when assigned a class selector from CSS to the HTML element.
+That's typically used when assigning a class selector from CSS to the HTML element.
 The same can be done with React by using the `className` property:

 ```css
 .my-cool-css-class {